montehurd/mediawiki-quickstart/README.md

 Get quick Bash shell access to running containers with these commands

-- Bash access to the MediaWiki container:
+- Bash access to the MediaWiki container
     ```bash
     ./mw bash_mw
     ```

-- Bash access to the job runner container:
+- Bash access to the job runner container
     ```bash
     ./mw bash_jr
     ```

-- Bash access to the web container:
+- Bash access to the web container
     ```bash
     ./mw bash_wb
     ```